 Yes there are.
 My book was one of those, until Windows 95 became old enough that retro computing enthusiasts became interested in it.
 Now when I want to buy a copy, I have to compete with those hipsters.
 But you know what?
 Copies of my book selling for a penny never bothered me.
 I’ll tell you why.

 Books sell for a penny because there are too many of them.
-Margin of Safety sells for hundreds because it’s been out of print for two decades and there aren’t enough copies of it to meet demand.
+And on the other extreme, Margin of Safety sells for hundreds because it’s been out of print for two decades and there aren’t enough copies of it to meet demand.
 I paid $100 for a Wayne Wesolowski model railroading book a few years ago, before that hundred-dollar price drove more secondhand copies onto the marketplace and knocked the price down.
 It’s just pure supply and demand.

 Many of the books that sell for a penny are bestsellers from ages past.
 Hundreds of thousands, or even millions of the books sold when they were new; now there aren’t a million people who want the book anymore.
 It happens.
 In past years, used bookstores just stopped taking those books, so old books that nobody wanted were an easy thing to ignore.
 Now, Amazon has the problem out on the Internet for everyone to see.